the-circle-organization/the-circle/README.md

 * Obtain a complete copy of the projects after their completion.
 * Creating programs and systems for beneficiaries around the world.

-2. We have many job vacancies available.
+2. We have many job vacancies available and here are a list of these jobs
 ##### UI Designer (Team Designers)
 *Job Description*
 - **Requirements Analysis**: Interacts with the development team and users to understand interface requirements and user experience needs.